straiforos/infrastructure/GITEA_ACTIONS_SETUP.md

 ## Troubleshooting

 - If the workflow fails, check the workflow run logs for error messages.
-- Ensure all required secrets are correctly set up.
+- Ensure all required secrets are correctly set up in your Gitea repository.
-- Verify that your `pom.xml` file is correctly configured to use the environment variables for Maven repository URLs.
+- Verify that your `pom.xml` file is correctly configured to use the environment variables for the Maven repository URL.
+- If you encounter authentication issues during deployment, double-check that `MAVEN_REPO_USERNAME` and `MAVEN_REPO_PASSWORD` are correctly set and that the associated user has the necessary permissions to deploy artifacts.
+- Make sure the `distributionManagement` section in your `pom.xml` matches the repository URL you're trying to deploy to.

+## Notes

+- The current setup uses a fixed URL for the TVision360 repository.
+If you need to use a different repository, update the `tvision360.repo.url` property in the `pom.xml` file.
+- The workflow includes steps for caching and restoring Maven packages to speed up builds.
+This uses Gitea's release functionality to store the cache.

 For more information on Gitea Actions, refer to the [Gitea Actions documentation](https://docs.gitea.io/en-us/actions/).